Australian Stroke Coalition Quality Stroke Service Awards

 The awards recognise hospitals that achieve best-practice stroke clinical care, such as treatment with thrombolysis within 60 minutes of hospital arrival, the provision of stroke unit care, and the provision of a discharge care plan.
 These awards also provide an opportunity to highlight to other services what might be possible and to learn from others.
-In 2020, a total of seven hospitals across three states were named as Excellence Award winners.
-In addition, Merit Awards or Honourable Mentions were awarded to 22 hospitals.
+In 2021, a total of 13 hospitals were named as Excellence Award winners.
+In addition, Distinction Awards or Honourable Mentions were awarded to 33 hospitals.

 How can my hospital be considered for the ASC Quality Stroke Service Awards?